westmoreland service corps

-The Westmoreland Volunteer Corps is an eleven month long domestic volunteer service program sponsored by Westmoreland Congregational United Church of Christ, a few steps from Washington, D.C., in Bethesda, Maryland.
+The Westmoreland Service Corps is a year-long domestic service program sponsored by Westmoreland Congregational United Church of Christ, a few steps from Washington, DC, in Bethesda, Maryland.
 All persons, regardless of faith, are welcome to participate.
 The Westmoreland Volunteer Corps started in 1985 and has a history of changing lives of those who volunteer and those who benefit from their involvement.

-The Volunteer Corps offers five adults - typically recent college graduates - the opportunity to work in direct social service and social justice advocacy through placements with Washington-area organizations and service agencies.
-Each year the Volunteer Corps identifies positions with approximately nine organizations and agencies in Washington, DC, and suburban Maryland and Virginia.
-The social service agencies provide services such as employment counseling to incarcerated individuals, and search, case workers for at-risk youth, maternal/child health care and other health programs, social and legal services and shelters for the homeless, and refugee support.
+The Service Corps offers five adults - typically recent college graduates - the opportunity to work in direct social service and social justice advocacy through placements with Washington-area organizations and service agencies.
+Each year, the Service Corps identifies positions with organizations and agencies in Washington, DC, and suburban Maryland and Virginia.
+The social service agencies provide services such as employment counseling to incarcerated individuals, case workers for at-risk youth, maternal/child health care and other health programs, social and legal services and shelters for the homeless, and refugee support.
 Advocacy opportunities include community organizing in low-income communities and social justice issue organizing.
-The goals of the participating agencies are matched with the interests, skills, academic training, and career goals of the five Volunteers.
-The positions at the agencies provide opportunities for Volunteers to explore possible career paths in advocacy, social service, health care, law, housing, religion, education, and international aid, among others.
+The goals of the participating agencies are matched with the interests, skills, academic training, and career goals of the five interns.
+The positions at the agencies provide opportunities for interns to explore possible career paths in advocacy, social service, health care, law, housing, religion, education, and international aid, among others.